-Through a harmonious coexistence between science and arts stongly ENS students are encouraged to imagine their individual cursus as an interdisciplinary one.
+Through a harmonious coexistence between science and arts strongly ENS students are encouraged to imagine their individual cursus as an interdisciplinary one.
 They are given the opportunity to go further into their own field but also to explore the boundaries.
 Such an interdisciplinarity is consistent with contemporary research since a good education in History, Literature and Philosophy is necessary for a good research in Humanities.

 The success of ENS alumni results from the quality of this research-based training, which includes individual tutorials and personalized attention for the full four years of study.
-This “training-byresearch” model is the hallmark of École normale supérieure.
+This “training-by-research” model is the hallmark of École normale supérieure.
 It is the best preparation for innovation and creativity.

 Modules and pathes

 E.N.S. does not offer a Liberal Arts pre-assembled cursus but the interdisciplinary spirit of the departments and the collaboration between professors allow students to build an original and individual Liberal Arts cursus.
-Complete information can be found at this link:

 The following topics concern more than one single department and often cover more